Coronavirus (COVID-19) lateral flow tests are available to

-You can book up to three days ahead, if slots are available.
+You can book up to 7 days ahead, if slots are available.

 Only days with available booking slots are shown on the booking form.
 If there are no booking slots available, please try again later in the day or tomorrow.

 You will receive a confirmation email with details of your booking and information about what to bring.

 You can book online on someone else's behalf if they can't do so themselves.
 People who are unable to book online, and don't know someone who can book for them, can call us on 020 8274 5210 from Monday to Friday, 9am to 5pm for help.

 If you can no longer attend your appointment, please click the cancellation link in your booking confirmation email so that the slot can be made available for someone else.

 Do not book or attend a lateral flow test if you are showing coronavirus symptoms or are self-isolating.

 The main symptoms of coronavirus are: